jctheduke/Data-Analyst-NanoDegree/P1 - Stroop Effect/ReadMe.txt

-This project builds the Hypothesis for the Stroop Effect
+This folder will contain the solutions to atleast one problem posted in each bucket of InterviewBit